-- The council's Constitution outlines the way in which it is organised to carry out its functions, powers, duties and obligations.
-It explains the structures and decision making processes of the council and brings together in one document all the detailed rules and procedures that govern the behaviour of those who work for, or represent the council - The Constitution sets out how the council is accountable to the local community and sets out the role of the scrutiny function in engagement with the public and partners - Cabinet reports include details of engagement and consultation activity undertaken as part of the decision-making process - A Scrutiny Annual Report is produced and individual scrutiny review reports are also undertaken and published - Electronic communications and use of social media (Facebook, Twitter, YouTube, etc.) - Statutory Notices are published on a monthly basis and set out what key decisions the council's Executive is going to make - The Committee Management Information System (CMIS) allows members of the public to examine agendas, reports, minutes and decisions of any meeting via the council's web site - Full Council, Cabinet and certain committee meetings are webcast - Reporting guidelines ensure consultation with all relevant officers takes place prior to submitting decision making reports - Sandwell's Elected Member level decisions are taken in a public forum, either at a formal meeting or as individual Cabinet Members at a pre-advertised time and place so that the public and/or other Elected Members of the council can attend.
-Decisions are only made in private if a report contains exempt information as defined intended outcomes.
+Principle 2: Ensuring openness and comprehensive stakeholder engagement CIPFA/ Solace behaviours and actions that demonstrate good The key processes and arrangements Sandwell Council has in place to demonstrate compliance with the principles of good governance governance in practice Ensuring an open culture through demonstrating, documenting The council's Constitution outlines the way in which it is organised and communicating the organisation's commitment to openness to carry out its functions, powers, duties and obligations.
+It explains the structures and decision making processes of the Making decisions that are open about actions, plans, resource council and brings together in one document all the detailed rules use, forecasts, outputs and outcomes.
+The presumption is for and procedures that govern the behaviour of those who work for, openness.
+If that is not the case, a justification for the reasoning or represent the council for keeping a decision confidential should be provided The Constitution sets out how the council is accountable to the Providing clear reasoning and evidence for decisions in both local community and sets out the role of the scrutiny function in public records and explanations to stakeholders and being explicit engagement with the public and partners about the criteria, rationale and considerations used.
+In due course, ensuring that the impact and consequences of those Cabinet reports include details of engagement and consultation activity undertaken as part of the decision-making process decisions are clear A Scrutiny Annual Report is produced and individual scrutiny Using formal and informal consultation and engagement to determine the most appropriate and effective interventions/ review reports are also undertaken and published courses of action Electronic communications and use of social media (Facebook, Effectively engaging with institutional stakeholders to ensure that Twitter, YouTube, etc.) the purpose, objectives and intended outcomes for each Statutory Notices are published on a monthly basis and set out stakeholder relationship are clear so that outcomes are achieved what key decisions the council's Executive is going to make successfully and sustainably The Committee Management Information System (CMIS) allows Developing formal and informal partnerships to allow for resources members of the public to examine agendas, reports, minutes and to be used more efficiently and outcomes achieved more decisions of any meeting via the council's web site effectively Full Council, Cabinet and certain committee meetings are webcast Ensuring that partnerships are based on trust, a shared Reporting guidelines ensure consultation with all relevant officers commitment to change, a culture that promotes and accepts takes place prior to submitting decision making reports challenge among partners and that the added value of partnership Sandwell's Elected Member level decisions are taken in a public working is explicit forum, either at a formal meeting or as individual Cabinet Members Establishing a clear policy on the type of issues that the at a pre-advertised time and place so that the public and/or other organisation will meaningfully consult with to ensure that service Elected Members of the council can attend.
+Decisions are only (or other) provision is contributing towards the achievement of made in private if a report contains exempt information as defined intended outcomes.